-Consider the allotment problem faced by a group of agents who may share an homogeneous and perfectly divisible good, available only in integer units.
-For instance, a bound or a lottery ticket with (a potentially large) face value.
-Agents' risk attitudes and wealth induce single-peaked preferences on their potential allotments, the set of non-negative real numbers.
-A solution of the problem is a rule that selects, for each profile of agents' preferences (a profile for short), an integer number of units of the good to be allotted and a vector of allotments (one for each agent) whose sum is equal to this integer.
-But, for most profiles, the sum of agents' best allotments will be either larger or smaller than any integer number and hence, an endogenous rationing problem emerges, positive or negative depending on whether the chosen integer is smaller or larger to the sum of agents' best allotments.
+Consider the allotment problem faced by a group of agents who may share a homogeneous and perfectly divisible good, available only in whole units.
+Examples of this kind of good are shares representing ownership of a company, bonds issued by a company to finance its business operations, treasury bills issued by the government to finance its short term needs, or any type of financial assets with (potentially large) face values or tickets of a lottery.
+Agents' risk attitudes and wealth induce single-peaked preferences on their potential allotments of the good, the set of non-negative real numbers.
+A solution of the problem is a rule that selects, for each profile (of agents' preferences), a non-negative integer number of units of the good to be allotted and a vector of allotments (a list of non-negative real numbers, one for each agent) whose sum is equal to this integer.
+Observe that although the good is only available in integer amounts agents' allotments are allowed to take non-integer values; yet, their sum has to be an integer.
+Namely, in the above examples agents are able to share a financial asset or a lottery ticket by getting portions of it.
+But, for most profiles, the sum of agents' best allotments will be either larger or smaller than any integer number and hence, an endogenous rationing problem emerges, positive or negative depending on whether the chosen integer is smaller or larger than the sum of agents' best allotments.
 Sprumont (1991) studied the problem when the amount of the good to be allotted is fixed.
-He characterized the uniform rule as the unique efficient, strategy-proof and anonymous rule, on the domain of single-peaked preferences.
-The present paper can be seeing as an extension of Sprumont (1991)'s paper to a setting where the amount to be allotted of a perfectly divisible good has to be an integer, which may depend on agents' preferences.
+He characterized the uniform rule as the unique efficient, strategy-proof and anonymous rule on the domain of single-peaked preferences.
+The present paper can be seen as an extension of Sprumont (1991)'s paper to a setting where the amount to be allotted of a perfectly divisible good has to be an integer, which may depend on agents' preferences.

 We are interested in situations where the good is freely available to agents, but only in whole units.
 Hence, an agent will not accept a proposal of an allotment that is strictly worse than any integer amount of the good.
-For an agent with a (continuous) single-peaked preference, the set of allotments that are at least as good as any integer amount of the good (the set of individually rational allotments) is a closed interval that contains the best allotment, that we call the peak, and at least one of the two extremes of the interval is an integer.
-If preferences are symmetric, the peak is in the middle of the interval.
+For an agent with a (continuous) singlepeaked preference, the set of allotments that are at least as good as any integer amount of the good (the set of individually rational allotments) is a closed interval that contains the best allotment, that we call the peak, and at least one of the two extremes of the interval is an integer.
+If preferences are symmetric, the peak is at the midpoint of the interval.